BAJAJ FINSERV DIRECT LIMITED

 What Is Minimum Subscription

-Minimum subscription refers to the minimum level of shares that must be bid for before an IPO can proceed with listing.
+Minimum subscription refers to the minimum level of shares that must be subscribed to in an IPO before allotment and listing can take place.

 Regulatory Requirement

-Under SEBI regulations, companies must generate bids for at least 90 per cent of the shares offered.
+Under Securities and Exchange Board of India regulations, companies must generate bids for at least 90 per cent of the shares offered.
 Without meeting this threshold, the IPO is considered invalid and cannot go forward.

 Process and Refund Mechanism